Brock2134/UNO_WORKOUT/README.md

 # UNO_WORKOUT
 A modified UNO game that returns a workout based on the cards currently in a player's hand.
+Red - Situps
+Blue - Pushups
+Green - Lunges
+Yellow - Squats